miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 at the same time are classics of the tech hamsterwheel.
 How long do you think VSCode-fork dominance will last as tech forges ahead?
-Eventually, even they will go out of style, making a new opportunity for vendors to move in and make money or entitle you into new tools and habits that lock you into their ecosystem.
+Eventually, even they will go out of style, making a new opportunity for vendors to move in and make money or entice you into new tools/habits that lock you into their ecosystem.

-Only vim and eMacs users will remain standing.
+*Only Vim and eMacs users will remain standing.*

 I'm not saying don't use VSCode and its forks!
 I use Cursor AI every day myself -- but do it while knowing that none of the specifics of the muscle memory you